 Not all nursing home abuse is active.
 Nursing home staff are obligated not only to refrain from harming their patients, but also to diligently assist them.
 Failure to properly care for a patient constitutes nursing home neglect, which is a form of abuse.
 Bedsores, also known as decubitus ulcers, are a warning sign of nursing home abuse, because they arise when your loved one lies in bed or sits for long periods without changing position.
 Fortunately, the presence of bedsores can be used as evidence of nursing home abuse.

 Attorney Meghan Keenholts, Esq.

 Attorney Meghan Keenholts, Esq. leads our nursing home abuse practice.
 She was chosen because of her stellar academic record, her extensive experience in nursing home abuse cases and, above all, the passion for justice that energizes her fighting spirit.
 Are you being treated disrespectfully by the nursing home or an insurance company with whom you are trying to negotiate a settlement?
 Watch their attitude change when they discover that Ms. Keenholts is representing you.

 Ms. Keenholts graduated summa cum laude from Albany Law School in May 2005, and she is licensed to practice before both state and federal courts in New York.
-Nobody understands the New York civil compensation system better than Ms. Keenholts does, and nobody is more familiar with the judges, attorneys, and other professionals who keep it all running.
+Nobody understands the New York civil compensation system better than Ms. Keenholts does, and nobody is more familiar with the judges, lawyers, and other professionals who keep it all running.

 Some of Our Other Areas of Practice